turbo/treetop/README.md

 Error: You don't have permission to access the smap data of process 1!
 ```

 As you can see, treetop will try to access the memory maps for this process.
 This is neccessary, because treetop does report the closest thing to the actual, physical memory consumption of a process.
-This is the cumulative private set size, or the sum of all unshared allocated memory for that process.
+This is the cumulative proportional set size<sup>[[expl]](https://en.wikipedia.org/wiki/Proportional_set_size)</sup>, or the sum of all unshared memory for that process plus it's proportion of shared memory.

 Let's look at a more sensible example, using `chrome`: